EC-CS-528-BU-Cloud-Computing/encrypted-search-over-foundationDB/README.md

 ## 1. Vision and Goals Of The Project:

 FoundationDB (FDB) is a distributed key-store with strong ACID guarantees (Atomicity, Consistency, Isolation, Distributed).
 It is widely used to store users' documents in the cloud.
-The users want to store and query their documents encrypted since they do not trust the server.
-Avoid leakage in documents and query result is the purpose of the project.
+The users want to store and query their documents in encrypted form since they do not trust the server.
+Preventing leakage of documents and query results is the purpose of the project.

 The core vision of this project is to develop a search algorithm that can search documents on the cloud (in FDB) without leakage.